scc-digitalhub/docs/user/docs/tasks/pat.md

 ![User menu](../images/console/user-menu.png)

-Select *configuration* to open the user management page and then scroll down to the *Personal Access Tokens* section.
+Select *Configuration* to open the user management page and then scroll down to the *Personal Access Tokens* section.

 ![PAT section](../images/console/pat-section.png)